mhesfahani97/Self-DevOps-BootCamp-1/Task-2/README.md

     - create a compose file

 5. **Run GitLab CI/CD**
+    - create a new project in gitlab and clone it to your local host
+    - create a runner
+    - create two environment
+        - dev
+        - prod
+    - create a .gitlab-ci.yml file
     - push the python-project to gitlab
-    - create a runner for this project
-    - create a .gitlab-ci.yml file